 What would it take to get that amount of fiber?

-* Simply eating the bare minimum of 5 servings of vegetables and fruits plus 3 servings of whole grains should easily get you to 21 grams of dietary fiber.
+* Simply eating the bare minimum of 5 servings of vegetables and fruits plus 3 servings of whole grains should easily get your overall diet to 18 to 21 grams of dietary fiber.

 - Work up to 7 to 10 servings of vegetables and fruits

-- Replace additional refined grains with whole grains
+- Replace some refined grains with additional whole grains

 - Choose cereal with 5 or more grams of dietary fiber per serving

 - Include dried beans (like kidney beans, garbanzo beans, and lentils)

 - Snack on a handful of nuts instead of low-fiber chips or crackers

 As you aim for lower breast cancer risk, remember the strong role of a healthy weight for postmenopausal women.
 That means using higher fiber foods as replacements for other foods is key.
 Don’t let fiber content of unhealthy, high-calorie food distract you with a “health halo”.

 For detailed listing of fiber content in foods, check the USDA Nutrient Database.
 From the list of nutrients to search, you can check total fiber, or soluble and insoluble fiber.
 Just remember that not all soluble fiber is the same in viscosity or fermentability.
 And make sure you’re looking at an appropriate portion size.